-As shown in Table 8, almost 2,900 MW of summer peak natural gas-fired generation capacity retired between July 1, 2017, and December 31, 2018, all within the California ISO service territory.
+More than 2,900 MW of summer peak natural gas-fired generation capacity retired in the first half of 2017, all within the California ISO service territory.
+Since then, another 1,491 MW of primarily natural gas capacity has retired; the plants are listed in Table 8.